 "For how long will English constituencies and English Honourable members tolerate... at least 119 Honourable Members from Scotland, Wales and Northern Ireland exercising an important, and probably often decisive, effect on British politics while they themselves have no say in the same matters in Scotland, Wales and Northern Ireland?"

-Local Government in Scotland comprises 32 unitary authorities, each governed by a Council made up of Councillors who stand for election every four years.
+Local Government in Scotland comprises 32 unitary authorities, each governed by a council made up of councillors who stand for election every four years.
 Councils vary widely in population, from Glasgow with just under 600,000 residents to Orkney with just under 20,000: and in size, from Highland covering 26,484km² to Clackmannanshire covering just 158km².
-There are in total 1,122 Councillors serving in Scotland's Councils.
-The last council elections took place on 3 May 2007, and of the 1,122 Councillors, 363 are members of the Scottish National Party; 348 are Labour; 166 are Liberal Democrats; 148 are Conservatives; 8 are Scottish Green; 1 is Scottish Socialist; 1 is Solidarity; and 192 are Independents or Others.
+There are in total 1,223 Councillors serving in Scotland's Councils.